rust-gamedev/rust-gamedev.github.io/content/news/052/index.md

 ### [Marquee Selection in Bevy]

 [@HeyZoos] published an [article] about building a Marquee Selection system in Bevy using `bevy_rapier` for collision detection.
-Ideal for RTS games or games with selectable entities.
+Ideal for RTS games or games with selectable entities!

 [Marquee Selection in Bevy]: https://medium.com/@jessebracho/marquee-selection-in-bevy-3bc8bbd99ef3